al1sant0s/tsto2rgb/README.md

   * Neutral/
     * 0.png

-Without getting into too much detail, you will see:
+Without getting into too much details, you will see:

 * An animation called "Active" that plays on loop when characters are doing jobs in the brown house.
 For the brown house, you can see a dimming blue light at the window when this animation is playing;
 * The Neutral animation that is actually just one frame, the regular brown house image;